linj121/nl2api/README.md

 ## Roadmap

+- [ ] Add initial system prompt to increase accuracy

+- [ ] Docker

-- Rewrite with TypeScript
+- [ ] Rewrite with TypeScript

-- Refactor with proper OOP
+- [ ] Refactor with proper OOP, ideally a plugin system

+- [ ] More APIs

 ## Resources on function calling